 First, let’s take a look at the different types of fire that you might encounter.
 They’re known as fire classes, and all fire extinguishers will detail which type they’re appropriate for.

 Class A Fires

 Class A fires are the most commonly encountered kind, and involve most varieties of solid combustible material.
 This can typically include wood, paper and textiles, and commonly occur in the home as well as in the workplace.
 Class A fires are combated effectively and cheaply by the use of either water or foam fire extinguishers.

 Class B Fires

-Class B fires are those that involve flammable liquids.
-This particularly includes fuels such as petrol and diesel, but also things like paints, oils and alcohol.
-The recommended choice for Class B type fires would be a foam extinguisher.
+Class B fires are outbreaks involving flammable liquids.
+These include fuels such as petrol and diesel, but also paints, oils and alcohol.
+For Class B fires a foam fire extinguisher is recommended.

 Class C Fires

 Class C fires are caused by flammable or combustible gases.
 These include those used as fuel such as methane, propane, or natural gas.
 A powder fire extinguisher is the recommended choice for a Class C fire.
 Powder fire extinguishers carry a risk of inhalation and therefore should not be used in confined spaces.
 They are more suitable for large workshops or forecourts.